danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Spore Shroom](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/17.png?raw=true)

-Spore Shroom produces a larger cloud with a higher damage rate.
+Spore Shroom creates a 50% larger cloud with a 100% faster damage rate.

 Glorified by defeating radiant Elder Hu or completing the Pantheon of the Sage with CHARMS bound.